 Why Does My Dog Bury His Nose When He Sleeps?

 Dogs bury their noses when they relax and are happy–it protects them from flies.
-Sometimes dogs will also bury their noses if they feel down or upset.
-If your dog constantly buries his nose, you may want to consult a veterinarian to rule out any medical issues.
+Sometimes, dogs bury their noses if they feel down or upset.
+If your dog constantly buries his nose, you may want to consult a veterinarian to rule out any medical or behavioral issues.

 If your dog loves playing “nose-sitting” games where he buries each other’s heads in dirt or sand, that’s a sign of good health and behavior.